 We’ve also been able to buy 200 ‘afro-centric’ books from ‘New Africa Press’ and Longmans’ ‘Junior African Writers Series’ for our library, and our pupils have been mesmerised by holding and reading books which reflect their own culture.

 Back in 2018, we installed modern toilet facilities for our secondary girls.
 However, all our primary children and secondary boys are still using elderly, primitive squat-toilets and latrines which are unacceptably poor and dilapidated (and far too few for our current pupil numbers).

 Our main goal for 2021 is to build hygienic, sustainable toilets for all our children which will last the school at least 40 years.

 Although our modern girls’ toilets are impressive, we have learnt that installing toilets which need to be lit by electricity is not the wisest approach, and that traditional ‘modern’ toilets struggle without a reliable water supply.

 After a lot of work, we’ve finally found a non-drinkable water supply which we can develop to flush toilets.
-We plan to demolish our current old toilets and replace them with one ‘open plan’ set of toilets for the whole school – reusing our old septic tanks and using this new supply of ‘unclean’ water.
+We plan to demolish our current old toilets and replace them with one block containing 20 modern toilets, 6 ‘trough’ sinks, 4 ‘trough’ urinals and 2 showers for the whole school.
+We will re-use our old septic tanks and use this new supply of ‘unclean’ water.